Tommy Cheetham: Football career

 Brentford brought in Cheetham and inside forward Les Boulter to help their fight against relegation, though The Times suggested that their weakness lay less in attack than in defence.
 Cheetham made his debut in the top division in a 4–2 home defeat to Aston Villa, but he went on to score twice as Brentford beat fellow relegation strugglers Chelsea 3–1 and created both goals in a 2–0 defeat of Leicester City in early April, by which time his club had achieved a mid-table position.
 He finished the 1938–39 season with eight goals.

 The outbreak of the Second World War in September 1939 put a stop to the Football League for the duration and caused a major interruption to Cheetham's career.
-During the war, he joined Lincoln City.
+During the war, he joined Lincoln City from Brentford for a £500 transfer fee.
 He played for them in wartime competitions, and also turned out for West Ham United.
 Then in the 1946–47 Football League season, the first full season after the war, Cheetham resumed his prolific goalscoring; 30 goals from 41 games in League and FA Cup made him Lincoln City's leading scorer.
 He played only infrequently in 1947–48.
 His last game came on 6 April 1948 against Rochdale and he retired from professional football at the age of 37.
+He then scouted for Lincoln City in the London area.

 Personal life

 Cheetham was a member of the Territorial Army during the Second World War and was injured at Dunkirk.
+Later he was posted to the Indian theatre where he scored 417 Goals in exhibition matches.
 After his retirement as a player he worked for a Croydon-based building contractors firm in the mid-1950s and lived in North London.
 Cheetham died in 1993, aged 83.